-Table 4: Evolution of the forest fragmentation from 1950s to 2014 in Madagascar.
-Forest fragmentation has progressively increased since 1953.
-The percentage of forest belonging to the "interior"" category (the most intact forest) has fallen from 68% in 1973 to 50% in 2014.
-More than 16% of the forest belong to the "patch" and "transitional" categories (isolated small forest patches) in 2014.
+Table 4: Evolution of the forest fragmentation from 1950s to 2014 in Madagascar..

 6. Figures

 Figure 1: Ecoregions and forest types in Madagascar.
-Madagascar can be divided into four climatic ecoregions with four forest types: the moist forest in the East (green), the dry forest in the West (orange), the spiny forest in the South (red), and the mangroves on the West coast (blue).
-Ecoregions were defined following climatic (see Cornet (1974)) and vegetation (see Ministère de l’Environnement (1996)) criteria.
+Madagascar is divided into four climatic ecoregions with four forest types: the moist forest in the East (green), the dry forest in the West (orange), the spiny forest in the South (red), and the mangroves on the West coast (blue).
+Ecoregions were defined following climatic (Cornet, 1974) and vegetation (Ministère de l’Environnement, 1996)) criteria.
 The dark grey areas represent the remaining natural forest cover for the year 2014.

 Figure 2: Forest-cover change on six decades from c.
 1953 to 2014 in Madagascar.
 Forest cover changes from c.
 1973 to 2014 are shown in the main figure, and forest cover in c.
 1953 is shown in the bottom-right inset.
 Two zooms in the western dry (left part) and eastern moist (right part) ecoregions present more detailed views of (from top to bottom): forest-cover in 1950s, forest-cover change from c.
 1973 to 2014, forest fragmentation in 2014 and distance to forest edge in 2014.
 Data on water bodies (blue) and water seasonality (light blue for seasonal water to dark blue for permanent water) has been extracted from Pekel et al. (2016).

 Figure 3: Evolution of the mean distance to forest edge from 1953 to 2014 in Madagascar.
 Black dots represent the mean distance to forest edge for each year.
 Vertical dashed segments represent the 95% quantiles of the distance to forest edge.
-We observed a continuous decrease of the mean distance to forest edge from 1953 to 2014.
-The mean distance was of ~1km in 1973 while it was of ~300m in 2014.
-Moreover, many areas were located far from forest edge (>2km and up to 4km) in 1973, while the majority of the forest was at a distance <1.2 km of the forest edge in 2014.

 Acknowledgements